Your support means we continue to be there for everyone who needs us

 Money raised by our supporters means The Royal Marsden can continue to provide the best possible treatment and care for patients.

-The Royal Marsden runs a pioneering drug development programme of clinical trials, currently treating over 42,000 patients - more than any other specialist centre in the UK.
+The money you raise has meant we have been able to commit to raising £15 million to support The Royal Marsden’s pioneering drug development programme of clinical trials that currently treat over 42,000 patients - more than any other specialist centre in the UK.

-Working with The Institute of Cancer Research, we take a bench to bedside approach, turning scientific advances into treatments for patients, giving them a higher chance of survival or improved quality of life.
+Working with The Institute of Cancer Research, we take a bench to bedside approach, turning scientific advances into treatments for patients and giving them a higher chance of survival or improved quality of life.

-Your support helps to make these trials a reality.
-We also invest in research infrastructure, such as our world class facility, the Ralph Lauren Centre for Breast Cancer Research.
+We also invest in research infrastructure.
+Such as our world class facility, the Ralph Lauren Centre for Breast Cancer Research – where clinicians and scientists work together to identify the best treatments.

 These are the direct costs that the Charity incurs in order to raise voluntary income.
 It costs money to raise money but we continuously look to make savings wherever we can.